 We’ve put together a helpful list of the most important things you’ll need to do in order to be prepared to buy your first home.
 Hopefully, this can help you avoid some of the more common, and sometimes costly, mistakes that a pre-approval first time home buyer can make.

 Compile your pay stubs and bank statements. – Gathering up the last three to six months’ worth of your pay stubs and your bank statements is a good start when you get ready to think about buying a home.
 Not only will you have a clearer picture of your typical earnings, but your mortgage broker will request financial records of this nature as well.

-Get pre-approved for a mortgage. – This step is not always one that hopeful home buyers undertake before they set their heart on a house they’d like to buy, but it can mean big points in your favor.
-When you get first time home buyer pre approval for your mortgage, you’ll have an accurate idea of what you can actually afford.
+Get pre-approved for a mortgage. – This step is not always one that hopeful homebuyers undertake before they set their heart on a house they’d like to buy, but it can mean big points in your favour.
+When you get a first time home buyer pre-approval for your mortgage, you’ll have an accurate idea of what you can actually afford.
 Getting a pre-approval from mortgage brokers also gives you a little more time to settle on the terms and rates that will work best for your particular situation.

 Don’t wait until the weekend to go house hunting. – Once your Realtor starts finding homes for you to look at, try to keep a flexible schedule that allows you to make appointments at the earliest convenience for the seller.
 You may be able to get in on the ground floor of a good deal by being readily available.

 Be prepared to make an offer quickly if you find a home you like. – There is no time for hesitations in a seller’s market.
 By having all of your financials in order, you can make an offer as soon as you know you want to, with confidence.

 - It’s helpful to assume that you won’t have the opportunity to negotiate much on your price, so it’s better to make your best offer upfront.

 - Ask your Realtor for advice on providing the most concise contract possible, with a quick closing time and few contingencies.